TracksApp/tracks/tracks/doc/manual.markdown

 Once logged in, add some Contexts and Projects, and then go ahead and add your actions.
 You might also want to visit the Preferences page to edit various settings to your liking.
 Have fun!

-# Upgrading to Tracks 1.5 [upgrading] #
+# Upgrading to Tracks 1.6 [upgrading] #

+## Upgrading from Tracks 1.5 [upgrading_1.5] ##

+There are no changes to the database between 1.5 and 1.6, but you will need to upgrade your `config/environment.rb` with the new content from `config/environment.rb.tmpl` included in 1.6, as the format of this file has changed a great deal between 1.5 and 1.6.

+1. [Back up][backup_upgrade] your existing database and installation of Tracks
+2. [Install Tracks 1.6][install_upgrade] in a new directory
+3. [Copy over][config_upgrade] a few configuration files from your Tracks 1.043 directory.
+If using SQLite3, copy the old database into the new Tracks 1.6 directory
+4. Run `script/server` inside your Tracks 1.6 directory to [start up Tracks 1.6][startserver_upgrade].
+5. Once you are happy that everything is working well, [delete your old Tracks directory][cleanup_upgrade].

 ## Upgrading from Tracks 1.043 [upgrading_1043] ##

 This should be a relatively straightforward, and involves the following main steps:

 1. [Back up][backup_upgrade] your existing database and installation of Tracks
-2. [Install Tracks 1.5][install_upgrade] in a new directory
+2. [Install Tracks 1.6][install_upgrade] in a new directory
 3. [Copy over][config_upgrade] a few configuration files from your Tracks 1.043 directory.
-If using SQLite3, copy the old database into the new Tracks 1.5 directory
+If using SQLite3, copy the old database into the new Tracks 1.6 directory
 5. Run `rake db:migrate RAILS_ENV=production` to [update your old database][rake_upgrade] to the new schema -- you did back up your database didn't you?
-6. Run `script/server` inside your Tracks 1.5 directory to [start up Tracks 1.5][startserver_upgrade].
+6. Run `script/server` inside your Tracks 1.6 directory to [start up Tracks 1.6][startserver_upgrade].
 7. Once you are happy that everything is working well, [delete your old Tracks directory][cleanup_upgrade].

 ### Backing up [backup_upgrade] ###